Self-Awareness

 Don’t overdo it

-Awareness is only useful for detecting problems, and we’ll only find the solutions beyond our own minds.
+Awareness is only useful for detecting problems.

 Further, we sometimes must pace ourselves, since too much truth at once may overwhelm us.